gastonstat/relic-stat2/syllabus.md

 - 30% final

+### Calculator Policy

+- You can use a scientific calculator (regular or graphing) for quizzes and tests.
+- However, no phone calculators or tablet calculators are allowed.
+- If you don't bring a scientific calculator to a quiz/midterm, do your computations by hand (you won't be allowed to borrow someone else's calculator).

 ### Advice for success

 Try to solve all exercises in each chapter: Some show up on exams.
 Read all homework and exam questions carefully, and take them literally—don't try to second-guess what is meant.
 Attend lab discussions.